Shakil-Shahadat/awesome-piracy/Readme.md

 - [DBREE](https://dbree.org/) DBREE is a simplistic and easy way to upload and share any type of file.
 - [WeTransfer](https://wetransfer.com/) WeTransfer was founded in 2009 as the simplest way to send big files around the world.
 - [FileBin](https://filebin.net/) Convenient file sharing on the web, without registration.
+- [Resilio Sync](http://www.bittorrent.com/sync) Resilio Sync (formerly known as BTSync) is a peer-to-peer file synchronization tool.

+## File Servers

+- [NextCloud](https://nextcloud.com/) NextCloud gives you universal access to your files through a web interface, i.e. your own personal Dropbox.
+It also provides a platform to easily view & sync your contacts, calendars and bookmarks across all your devices.

 ## Stream Synchronisation